vigata/traffic-signal-detector/report.md

 We use a mixture of tensorflow and keras code to carry out the tasks in the project.
 The main core of the code lies in detector.py.
 This block of code is responsible to instantiate the inference model, resize output and feed the classification CNN.

 #### Inference model ####
 Our implementation under `detector.py` allows to use multiple pretrained models pointed out before.
-The fundamental reason to choose one model or the other is a tradeoff between running speed and mAP values.
-Our default model is using RCNNs, that seem to be very accurate providing infernece boxes.
+The fundamental reason to choose one model or the other is a trade-off between running speed and mAP values.
+Our default model is using RCNNs, that seem to be very accurate providing inferences boxes.

 #### Classification training ####
 There's a separate path in our code tree that performs training and validation on the classification CNN.
 Such code is under the `training` folder.
 Running it produces a `model.h5` keras model that will be imported by the `detector.py` code.